castillohair/paper-5utr-design/README.md

+# Optimizing 5’UTRs for mRNA-delivered gene editing using deep learning
-# Code for "Optimizing 5’UTRs for mRNA-delivered gene editing using deep learning"
+This repository contains data analysis and sequence design code in the publication "Optimizing 5’UTRs for mRNA-delivered gene editing using deep learning", including code to generate all Figure panels.
+Most of the code is in Jupyter notebooks written in Python 3.

 ## Contents